 Research With Military Personnel and Veterans

 To date, there have been multiple studies examining the efficacy and effectiveness of WET with military service members and Veterans.
-One RCT study compared WET with CPT in the treatment of PTSD among active-duty service members and found WET to be effective in the treatment of PTSD and non-inferior compared to the more time-intensive treatment (5).
-Another study comparing WET with PE among military Veterans found WET to be effective in the treatment of PTSD and non-inferior compared to PE (13).
-Another study examined the effectiveness of WET with Veterans presenting for PTSD treatment in VA, and this study also found WET to be effective (14).
-An open trial investigating the effectiveness of WET delivered in a group format to Veterans who were in a residential substance use treatment program observed WET to be effective in the treatment of PTSD (19).
-Lastly, a small open trial examining the delivery of WET to service members while they were admitted to a psychiatric inpatient unit for suicide risk found WET to be effective in reducing PTSD symptoms (20).
+As previously noted, one RCT study compared WET with CPT in the treatment of PTSD among active-duty service members and found WET to be effective in the treatment of PTSD and non-inferior compared with the more time-intensive treatment (5).
+Another study comparing WET with PE among military Veterans found WET to be effective in the treatment of PTSD and non-inferior compared with PE (16).
+Another study examined the effectiveness of WET with Veterans presenting for PTSD treatment in VA, and this study also found WET to be effective (6).
+An open trial investigating the effectiveness of WET delivered in a Veterans who were in an inpatient psychiatry unit observed WET to be effective in the treatment of PTSD (25), as well as another study examining the effectiveness of WET when delivered to Veterans in a residential substance use treatment program (19).
+A trial examining the delivery of WET to service members while they were admitted to a psychiatric inpatient unit for suicide risk found WET to be effective in reducing PTSD symptoms (26).

 In addition to these studies, there are currently multiple studies underway that are investigating the effectiveness of WET with Veterans and service members (see clinicaltrials.gov).